About Azure Defender for IoT network setup

 Connect with a monitor and keyboard to the appliance, or use PuTTY to connect remotely to the CLI.

 Use the system sanity command and check that all processes are running.

 For any other issues, contact Microsoft Support.

-Use the example site book to retrieve and review important information that you need for network setup.
+Use the predeployment checklist to retrieve and review important information that you need for network setup.

 Review this list before site deployment:

 |#||Task or activity||Status||Comments|

 |2||Prepare a list of subnets in the network.||☐|

 |3||Provide a VLAN list of the production networks.||☐|

 |4||Provide a list of switch models in the network.||☐|